| The Roads: |

 The only active US 70-A was born about 1954 and is the 15th US 70-A. It originally began at US 70 (now US 70 bus) Smithfield and followed US 301 to nearly Selma, then headed east through Pine Level to end at the newly relocated US 70 at Princeton.
 This was a replacement for mainline US 70.

 About 1991, US 70-A west was truncated to its current routing, as US 70 was rerouted to use the Wilson Mills-Selma routing.
+This was in conjunction with a new Wilson Mills bypass.
+US 70-A had used SR 2571 Wilsons Mill EXT; SR 1913 Wilson Mills Rd; also SR 2566 Sadisco Rd at its west end.

 US 70-A was set to become part of NC 39 but this was met with local opposition and dropped.
 However, there was still a NC 39 JCT shield at the west end of US 70-A on March 5, 2011.